zephinzer/data-dot-gov/readme.md

 # `data-dot-gov`
-This package exposes APIs from https://data.gov.sg for usage from JavaScript.
+This package is an API wrapper for data from https://data.gov.sg using JavaScript.

 ## Installation
 Install it via `npm`: